MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 description: Learn how to create a server cluster for Azure Stack HCI using Windows Admin Center
 author: v-dasis
 ms.topic: article
+ms.type: how-to
 ms.prod:
-ms.date: 06/16/2020
+ms.date: 06/22/2020
 ms.author: v-dasis
 ms.reviewer: JasonGerend
 ---

 # Create an Azure Stack HCI cluster using Windows Admin Center

-> Applies to Azure Stack HCI v20H2
+> Applies to Azure Stack HCI, version v20H2

 In this article you will learn how to use Windows Admin Center to create an Azure Stack HCI hyperconverged cluster that uses Storage Spaces Direct.
 The Create Cluster wizard in Windows Admin Center will do most of the heavy lifting for you.

 You have a choice between two cluster types:

-- Standard cluster with at least two server nodes, all residing in a single site.
+- Standard cluster with at least two server nodes, residing in a single site.
-- Stretched cluster with at least four server nodes that span across two sites, with two nodes per site.
+- Stretched cluster with at least four server nodes that span across two sites, with at least two nodes per site.

 Sites can be in two different states, different cities, different floors, or different rooms.
-Using two sites provides disaster recovery and business continuity should a site suffer an outage or failure.
+Stretched clusters Using two sites provides disaster recovery and business continuity should a site suffer an outage or failure.

 ## Before you begin

 Here are several requirements before you begin:

-- Make sure you have reviewed hardware requirements and considerations in [Planning a cluster].
+- Make sure you have reviewed the hardware requirements and other considerations in [Planning a cluster].

 - You should run Windows Admin Center from a remote computer running Windows 10, rather than from a host server in the cluster.
 This remote computer is called the management computer.

+- Every server you want to include in the cluster, as well as your management computer, must be joined to the same Active Directory domain or fully trusted domain.

 - You must have administrative privileges for the cluster.
-Use an account that’s a member of the local Administrators group on each server.
+Use a domain account that’s a member of the local Administrators group on each server.

-- Each server you want to add to the cluster, as well as the management computer, must all be joined to the same Active Directory domain or fully trusted domain.

 ## Run the Create Cluster wizard

-These are the major steps in the Create Cluster wizard:
+Here are the major steps in the Create Cluster wizard:

 1. **Get Started** - ensures that each server meets the prerequisites for and features needed for cluster join.
-1. **Networking** - assigns and configures network adapters and creates a virtual switch.
+1. **Networking** - assigns and configures network adapters and creates a virtual switch for each server.
 1. **Clustering** - validates the cluster is setup correctly.
 For stretched clusters, also sets up up the two sites.
 1. **Storage** - Configures Storage Spaces Direct and virtual storage.
 1. **SDN** (optional) - configures software-defined networking.